 Drive from Nairobi via Narok to Maji Moto, located in the northern foot of the Loita Hills.
-Maji Moto means hot water in Kiswahili and steaming spring oozes clear hot water out of the rocks.
-Afternoon used at leisure, exploring the surroundings, watching the sunset from a hillside view-point.
+Maji Moto means hot water in Kiswahili and a steaming spring oozes clear hot water out of the rocks.
+Afternoon used at leisure, exploring the surroundings, watching the sunset from a hillside viewpoint.
 After dusk, you can have a bath in the natural hot water as locals have done from immemorial.
 Dinner served as campfire chats about the Maasai culture.
 You will then retire to your tent at will.

 Day 2: Motorok

-After an early breakfast, our hike will cover savanna grasslands with views of the magnificent landscape and the traditional Maasai people in the Loita Hill.
+After an early breakfast, our hike will cover savanna grasslands with views of the magnificent landscape and the traditional Maasai people in Loita Hill.
 Over the grassland, you may sight zebra, gazelle, giraffe, gnu, wildebeest, hartebeest, baboons, many species of birds, and more.
 “Motorok” in Maa dialect means Egyptian goose, which is likely to be seen at the salt lick spring.
 Overnight camping at Motorok.